 Through combined efforts from the IDOT and the ISP, Illinois' goal is to continue its' quest to reduce the Commercial Motor Vehicle (CMV) fatal and injury crashes occuring on Illinois roadways.
-Preliminary numbers show in 2016, 168 CMV related fatal crashes occurred on Illinois roadways (Data Source: MCMIS data snapshot as of 6/30/2017).
+Preliminary numbers show in 2017, 123 CMV related fatal crashes occurred on Illinois roadways (Data Source: MCMIS data snapshot as of 6/29/2018).
 The IDOT along with the ISP will partner in several details this year including a CMV speed reduction detail, weekend roadside inspections and industry educational seminars.

-3 - MCSAP Structure Explanation
+Part 1 Section 3 - MCSAP Structure Explanation

 Briefly describe the State's commercial motor vehicle (CMV) enforcement program funded by the MCSAP grant.

 NOTE: Please do not include activities or expenses associated with any other FMCSA grant program.

 The Illinois Department of Transportation (IDOT) initiated Illinois activity in the Motor Carrier Safety Assistance Program in 1983.
 Since that time, the IDOT has served as the state's MCSAP lead agency responsible for the coordination of the administrative and fiscal tasks associated with the program.
-IDOT has responsibility to develop appropriate state legislation and rule makings to ensure that state requirements are compatible with those of the USDOT.
+IDOT has a responsibility to develop appropriate state legislation and rule makings to ensure that state requirements are compatible with those of the USDOT.
 Additionally, the IDOT, through its Commercial Vehicle Safety Section, conducts a number of compliance reviews.
 The IDOT will continue its role in the interstate/intrastate compliance reviews and expansion of passenger carrier emphasis training.
 In 1983, the Illinois State Police (ISP) joined the IDOT in the MCSAP program and today both agencies work as partners in motor carrier safety enforcement.
 As the State Police Agency, the ISP is involved in the enforcement of both motor carrier safety (MCS) requirements and the Illinois Hazardous Materials Transportation Regulations (IHMTR) through roadside inspection procedures.
 While enforcement of both sets of requirements is a command responsibility of each state police district, staff supervision is exercised by the central office personnel who have distinct responsibilities for each set of requirements.
 Staff responsibility for MCS requirements and hazardous materials regulations is vested in the Commercial Vehicle Section.
 They conduct compliance checks and other MCS and hazardous materials enforcement activities are accomplished through the efforts of the field commercial vehicle enforcement officers (CVEO's) assigned to the various district offices.
 All CVEO's have a working knowledge of the MCS and hazardous materials regulations.
 Illinois regulator authority extends to for-hire private motor carriers.

 The IDOT and ISP use a number of personnel to enforce the Federal motor Carrier Safety Regulations (FMCSRs) and Hazardous Materials Regulations (HMRs) in Illinois.
-The IDOT currently employs approximately 35 persons in its Springfield and Schaumburg headquarters with field staff residing throughout the state.
-Of those staff members, 13 are qualified to perform compliance reviews (CRs) at carrier/shipper facilities, 27 are certified to conduct Safety Audits (SAs), 28 are certified to conduct commercial motor vehicle and driver inspections, 4 perform upper management/secretarial duties for MCSAP for a portion of their time and 3 are office support staff who perform data collection and dissemination, civil forfeiture activities, grant management along with other duties related to the MCSAP Section.
+The IDOT currently employs approximately 38 persons in its Springfield and Schaumburg headquarters with field staff residing throughout the state.
+Of those staff members, 11 are qualified to perform compliance reviews (CRs) at carrier/shipper facilities, 27 are certified to conduct Safety Audits (SAs), 28 are certified to conduct commercial motor vehicle and driver inspections (an additionall officer will be certified during this fiscal year to conduct Safety Audits and Inspections), 4 perform upper management/secretarial duties for MCSAP for a portion of their time and 5 are office support staff who perform data collection and dissemination, civil forfeiture activities, grant management along with other duties related to the MCSAP Section.
 The ISP employs approximately 80 full time troopers, sergeants, and supervisors dedicated to commercial motor vehicle enforcement and qualified to perform Level I - Level VI inspections.
-ISP also currently employees 2 full time code personnel in its Commercial Vehicle Section.
+ISP also currently employs 3 full time code personnel in its Commercial Vehicle Section.